tm3023/Bitcoin-UKF/README.md

 - The **low-volatility regime filter** alone (row 2) adds little in isolation (+0.06% mean return), but is a prerequisite for the cycle condition to be informative.
 - **Cycle alignment** (row 4) raises mean return to +0.89% and win rate to 58.8%.
-- Combining **low-vol and cycle** (row 5, Strategy B) achieves +1.19% mean return, 63.3% win rate, and t=1.80.
+- Combining **low-vol and cycle** (row 5, Strategy B) achieves +1.19% mean return, 63.3% win rate and t=1.80.
 Both signals are uniquely available from the UKF; neither can be derived from a rolling window.

 A critical finding specific to Bitcoin is that the **direction of the vol-regime effect is reversed relative to equity markets**.
 Conditioning on the high-volatility regime (row 3) produces a *negative* mean fade return (-0.12%), confirming that BTC's high-volatility periods are characterised by momentum and trend continuation rather than mean reversion.
 The UKF's `h_t` state correctly partitions these regimes.